enkidevs/curriculum/python-data-analysis/python-data-analysis-core/introduction/brief-introduction-to-data-analysis.md

 Data analysis is the process of analyzing and discovering useful information from data.

-The data analysis process has a handful of steps:
+The process has a handful of steps:

 - Decide which questions you want to answer
 - Figure out which data you need